nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 - `ai-llm` configuration is a general-purpose configuration used across all SmartGit AI features.
 - `ai-commit-message` links to a specific `llm` section (via the _id_ key) and contains configuration specifically for SmartGit's AI-generated commit message features.

-If you don't provide any _ai-commit-message_ sections, SmartGit will show the available _ai-llm_ and will assume default settings such as prompts when invoking the LLM for commit message generation.
+Suppose you don't provide any _ai-commit-message_ sections.
+In that case, SmartGit will display the available _ai-llm_ and assume default settings, such as prompts, when invoking the LLM for commit message generation.

 ### `ai-llm` Configuration Options